 Why Strong Password Policy Is Mandatory?
 In recent news, LinkedIn lost 167 million account credentials in a data breach.
-After that LinkedIn’s CEO has published Blog by saying,
+After that LinkedIn’s CEO has published a Blog by saying,

 Yesterday, we became aware of an additional set of data that had just been released that claims to email and hashed password combinations of more than 100 million LinkedIn members from that same theft in 2012.
 We are taking immediate steps to invalidate the passwords of the accounts impacted, and we will contact those members to reset their passwords.
 We have no indication that this is as a result of a new security breach.
 We take the safety and security of our members’ accounts seriously.
 For several years, we have hashed and salted every password in our database, and we have offered protection tools such as email challenges and dual factor authentication.
 We encourage our members to visit our safety center to learn about enabling two-step verification, and to use strong passwords in order to keep their accounts as safe as possible